-The nanakusa, or more specifically, haru no nanakusa, spring's seven flowers, are seven edible wild herbs of spring.
+The nanakusa, or more specifically, haru no nanakusa (春の七草, "Spring's seven flowers"), are seven edible wild herbs of spring, celebrated in Japanese culture.
 Traditionally, they are:

 There is considerable variation in the precise ingredients, with common local herbs often being substituted.